Settlements In Short Marriages

 What is a short marriage?

-However, it’s important to note that the clock frequently doesn’t start from the beginning of the marriage.
+It’s important to note that the clock frequently doesn’t start from the beginning of the marriage.
 The court will consider any period of cohabitation before marriage.
 This means that a couple who lived together for several years before getting married are likely to be treated as having been in a longer relationship than just the length of their legal marriage.

 Before the case of E v L, the leading case on financial settlements in short marriages was Sharp v Sharp.
 Mr and Mrs Sharp had been in a relationship for seven-and-a-half years, and married for six of those years, when they decided to divorce.
 They had no children together, and were both earning around £100,000 per year when they started their relationship.
 The wife then entered a period of unparalleled professional success, receiving bonuses in excess of £10 million.